designingSparks/microserial/Readme.md

 print(resp)
 ```

-For further examples, see the examples directory.
+For a complete example, see the examples directory.

 # API structure